Logo:

 There are recollections of events which have passed into history over the past half century.
 Stories both funny and serious, some with distinct elements of farce.
 Not only camels, but other unpredictable creatures feature from time to time.

-However, in the end it became a website - giving me the advantage of keeping the collection alive to add further stories over the years.
+However, in the end the book became a website - giving me the advantage of keeping the collection alive to add further tales over the years.

 If you particularly enjoyed the stories, you may well want to follow the link (at the bottom of the page) to www.practicalaction.org to find out more about the excellent work they do worldwide, and, if you can, make a donation.
 Any amount, however small, will be gratefully received, and will be put to good use to relieve the effects of extreme poverty.
 If you do donate to Practical Action, it would be most helpful if you would mention that you have learned about them from this website.

-If any overseas staff, past or present, of the British Airways family would like to contribute any experiences which they particularly remember, I'd be happy to have them contact me by e-mail at www.betteronacamel@hotmail.co.uk (link at bottom of page)
+If any overseas staff, past or present, of the British Airways family (and this includes airlines like British Caledonian, Cambrian and BMI which became part of the BA group over the years) would like to contribute any experiences which they particularly remember, I'd be happy to have them contact me by e-mail at www.betteronacamel@hotmail.co.uk (link at top of page)

 Any stories I am able to use will be fully credited, although I may need to make small editorial adjustments.
 Illustrations would also be welcome where they support the text.